PerlFFI/FFI-Platypus/README.md

 - FFI\_PLATYPUS\_NO\_ALLOCA

     Platypus uses the non-standard and somewhat controversial C function `alloca` by default on platforms that support it.
 I believe that Platypus uses it responsibly to allocate small amounts of memory for argument type parameters, and does not use it to allocate large structures like arrays or buffers.
-If you prefer not to use `alloca`, then you can turn its use off by setting this environment variable when you run `Build.PL`:
+If you prefer not to use `alloca` despite these precautions, then you can turn its use off by setting this environment variable when you run `Build.PL`:

         % env FFI_PLATYPUS_NO_ALLOCA=1 perl Build.PL